 Kumagaya is not as close to Tokyo as Omiya Park as the crow flies, but thanks to being on a bullet train line it is relatively easy and quick to get to this beautiful rural cherry blossom spot:

 Nagatoro is one of the most beautiful areas in Saitama.
 Furthermore, it has dozens of things to do.
-Furthermore, you can get a train from aforementioned Kumagaya to this idyllic scenic town.
+Also, you can get a train from aforementioned Kumagaya to this idyllic scenic town.
 In addition, you can get a steam locomotive, the closest steam locomotive to Tokyo.
 Moreover, in 2021 it is actually one of the only places that had a sakura matsuri:

 Only one in the world

-Apart from the three that made it into the top 100 list for all of Japan, there are other places that are renowned within Saitama itself.
-And of course the very special, one of a kind, cherry blossom in Kitamoto that is one of the official five great cherry blossoms of Japan:
+Apart from the three that made it into the top 100 list for all of Japan, there are also other places that are renowned within Saitama itself.
+Moreover, a very special, one of a kind, cherry blossom in Kitamoto that is one of the official five great cherry blossoms of Japan:

 Kitamoto Ishito Kabazakura

 The Kitamoto Ishito Kabazakura is the only one of its kind of the world.
+However, they are currently trying to grow another one in Kitamoto Takao Sakura Park too.
 Moreover, it is one of Japan’s official “five great” cherry blossoms.
-However, they are currently trying to grow another one in Kitamoto Takao Sakura Park too.
-If you do visit this world-only cherry blossom tree, there are several other cherry blossom viewing spots nearby, such as Jougaya, Kitamoto Children’s Park and Takao Sakura Park.
+If you do visit this world-only cherry blossom tree, there are also several other cherry blossom viewing spots nearby, such as Jougaya, Kitamoto Children’s Park and Takao Sakura Park.

 Kawagoe Hikawa Shrine